yadavshlok/epic_everyday/README.md

-# Epic Everyday - Clothing Brand Shop (UI Only)
+# Epic Everyday - Clothing Brand Shop

-A Flutter-based UI prototype for a modern clothing brand e-commerce app.
+A Flutter-based prototype for a modern clothing brand e-commerce app.
 This project focuses on visual design and user experience with no backend integration.

-## ✨Key Features (UI Only)
+## ✨Key Features

 - **Brand Introduction Screens**
   - Animated splash screen with "Shop Now" action